legacy ERP modernization for sustainable growth

 Limited integration with external systems

-Legacy ERP systems can no longer integrate with newer products.
+Old ERP systems can no longer integrate with newer products.
 They might need endless workarounds, patches, and custom code writing.
 It turns integration efforts into cost- and time-consuming endeavors with no guarantee that integrated software will work as expected.

 A good example here is Lidl, a German supermarket giant.
 The company scrapped a seven-year-old project to move away from its outdated in-house inventory system.

-Wasted opportunities
+Wasted scalability & market opportunities

 Outdated ERP software solutions do not provide a holistic view of your company’s operations.
 It leads to patchy cross-team collaboration and communication.
-Sticking to an obsolete tech stack, you also lose your chance to leverage the power of new technologies like AI and ML.
+Sticking to an obsolete tech stack, you also lose your chance to scale and leverage the power of new technologies like AI and ML.

 Benefits of replacing a legacy ERP system